-- 3.188 Where a decision has been made to give an applicant access to a requested document, that access should be given as soon as practicable, but only after: - any charges the applicant is liable to pay are paid (s 11A(1)(b) and reg 11, Charges Regulations), and - all opportunities a third party may have to seek review of the decision have run out, and the decision still stands or is confirmed (ss 26A(4), 27(7) and 27A(6)). - 3.189 Where a third party has review rights in relation to only some of the documents falling under the access grant decision, an agency or minister should provide the applicant with access to the remaining documents as soon as practicable.
-Similarly, if a third party has a review right in relation to multiple documents but seeks review of the decision to release some only of those documents, the agency or minister should release the remaining documents to the applicant as soon as practicable once the third party's opportunity to seek review has run out. - 3.190 Where there is undue delay in providing access to documents, an applicant may consider making a complaint to the Information Commissioner (s 70(1) see Part 11 of these Guidelines).
+- 3.195 Where a third party has review rights in relation to only some of the documents falling under the access grant decision, an agency or minister should provide the applicant with access to the remaining documents as soon as practicable.
+Similarly, if a third party has a review right in relation to multiple documents but seeks review of the decision to release some only of those documents, the agency or minister should release the remaining documents to the applicant as soon as practicable once the third party's opportunity to seek review has run out. - 3.196 Where there is undue delay in providing access to documents, an applicant may consider making a complaint to the Information Commissioner (s 70(1) see Part 11 of these Guidelines).